Himanshu-0502/Simple-Calculator/README.md

 ## Files

 - `index.html`: The main HTML file for the calculator.
-- `style.css`: The CSS file for styling the calculator.
+- `styles.css`: The CSS file for styling the calculator.
-- `app.js`: The JavaScript file containing the logic for the calculator.
+- `script.js`: The JavaScript file containing the logic for the calculator.

 ## Acknowledgments